Maltecarlstedt/Nollan_The_Game/README.md

 # HOW TO RUN

 To run this project the project structure need to be configured.
+These libraries can be find in the projects library folder.
 The libraries that need to be added to the project structure are:

 1. $Root/libraries/slick.jar
 2. $Root/libraries/lwjgl-2.9.3/jar/lwjgl.jar